cjdbarlow/bedside-notebook/management/resp/olv.md

 ###Bronchial Blockers
-Consist of:
-* A low-pressure, high-volume balloon
+A low-pressure, high-volume balloon that is inflated to occlude the bronchus.
 * Key sizes:
 	* 7 Fr for a 6.5 Fr ETT
 	* 9 Fr for a 7.5 Fr ETT